 Should I switch from a traditional bank to a digital-only bank?

 Though you could theoretically do all your banking through digital-only banks, it is currently much more common to have a traditional savings account supplemented by a digital account.
 This is due to the fact traditional banks still tend to offer better interest rates for savings accounts, as well as many challenger banks not yet offering lending services – credit cards, overdrafts, and mortgages.

 There is also a chance that digital-only banking may hurt your credit rating, as some challenger banks don’t share your data with credit rating agencies.

 Is my money safe in a UK digital bank?

 Of the institutions we’ve looked at, Starling, Monzo, First Direct, and Atom are all covered under the FSCS, meaning that if they were to go under, up to £85.000 of your money would be safe.
 If you’ve got more than that to hand, you may want to consider multiple traditional savings accounts, as the FSCS limit is per institution.

 Revolut safeguards your money through designated banks – so if they go under, you’ll be repaid before any other debtors.
 ANNA, Monese, and Wise have their own schemes in place too – they use a designated account to safeguard your money, meaning that if they became insolvent, your money would remain untouched.
 But bear in mind designated accounts/banks aren’t the same level of protection as provided by the FSCS.

 Comparing UK digital banks and services

-This article was first published in February, 2020.
-Last updated in December, 2020.
+This article was first published in February, 2020 by Felix Wilson.
+Last updated in October, 2022.